gterrono/sinatra-example/README.md

 PennApps Sinatra
 =============

+* Install Ruby 1.9.3
-Install the heroku toolbelt: https://toolbelt.heroku.com
+* Install the heroku toolbelt: https://toolbelt.heroku.com

-Run bundle install
+* Install dm-sqlite-adapter and dm-postgres-adapter
+    * Check http://datamapper.org/getting-started.html under "Installing an Adapter" for instructions
+* Run `bundle install`

 If you have trouble with postgres or sqlite check http://datamapper.org/getting-started.html under "Installing an Adapter" You also may have to install gcc and g++